 The sun has slipped behind the mountains and the bright light city has just flickered alive.
 Dusk has approached Las Vegas and a bright full moon is already shining above the strip.
 As the plane takes off, I look out my window to catch one last glimpse of the Bellagio fountains hoping to see the water shooting high into the air.
 I try guessing which water show song is playing in the free Vegas attraction, that which, I never seem to tire.
 I know tourists are standing at those fountains with fascinated faces.

-Just west of the Bellagio, on the other side of the freeway, is the Rio and the current home to the World Series of Poker.
+Just west of the Bellagio, on the other side of the freeway, is the Rio and the current home to the WSOP.
 To the right of the Rio’s Voodoo hotel tower is an orange concrete box.
-This box is the convention center where players are still trying to win one of the last few 2006 WSOP bracelets.
+This box is the convention center where players are still trying to win one of the last few 2006 bracelets.
 The convention center looks like a square peach fresh out of an oven; however, the inside is ice-cold.

 My mind visualizes a player sitting sadly at the green felt; as he has lost all hope in his skills.
 On the next table is a young man overflowing with pride because a tournament reporter just wrote his name down on a yellow notepad.
 The player looks at his opponents hoping they did not notice he temporarily lost his cool.
 In the center of the ballroom, at the final table stage, sits Erik Seidel wearing large black earphones commenting on the Bluff Media live radio broadcast.